 All capital, income and property received by the Fund shall be invested by the Diocese in accordance with the directions received from the Administrators.

-Administration and Finance Committee Approval
+Finance and Property Committee Approval

-The directions of the Administrators pursuant to Paragraph 2.1 shall be subject to the approval of the Standing Committee on Management, Finance and Property pursuant to Canon 26 paragraph 2601.
-(Amended DC Nov 11, 2003 and 115th Session)
+The directions of the Administrators pursuant to Paragraph 2.1 shall be subject to the approval of the Standing Committee on Finance and Property pursuant to Canon 14.1..
 Income Expenditures

 No income shall be expended from the Fund except in accordance with this Regulation and the By-Laws of the Fund.
 No income shall be expended from the Fund without the consent of a majority of the Administrators.